 Forward Forwards a received message to other destination address(es).

-Save Contact Stores the callback number, e-mail address, and numbers in the received message into your Contacts.
+Save Contact Choose Save New/ Update Existing to store the callback number, e-mail address, and numbers in the received message into your Contacts.

-Save as Templates Stores the message as a template for future messages.
+Save as Template Stores the message as a template for future messages (text messages only).